+Science meets fashion in these DIY glitter bracelets for kids!
 Yes, you read that correctly, science meets fashion!
 Did you ever think those two concepts could be combined in one kid’s craft project?
-Neither did I, but when I found a lovely idea for making glitter tubes in Science Arts: Discovering Science Through Art Experiences I decided they would also make great jewelry for kids!
+Neither did I, but when I found a lovely idea for making glitter tubes in one of my craft books, I decided they would also make great jewelry for kids!

 Now, in all fairness we made two versions of this project, one with a science twist and one that’s just stinkin’ cute.
 And since I often get carried away with variations I had to share both versions here with you!

 - Plastic Tubing:

 - 4 to 5 feet of 7/16″ Outer Diameter (OD) recommended.
 Plastic tubing is available at your local hardware store.